eight04/pyWorker/docs/index.rst

 Event loop
 ----------

-This library implements event loop for each thread.
+This library implements an event loop for each thread.
 Each thread has its own event queue.
 With the event loop, we can pause/resume/stop the thread by sending specific events to event queue.
 For example: